a2stuff/a2d/docs/HIG.md

 ## Line Edit (Text Input) Controls

-* Height is 12 pixels, counting the border.
+* Height is 12px, counting the border.
+Internal size is 10px
+  * This gives 1px padding above the text, 0px below (counting descenders).
 * Border is 1x1 pixels thick, drawn with solid pen black pen (not XOR).
-* Text baseline is 5x10 pixels from top left corner of border.
+* Horizontal text inset is 5px.
+* Vertical text position is 10px (just above bottom border).
 * Insertion point (a.k.a. text caret) is the full height of field, XOR-drawn between text glyphs.
 Moving the insertion point does not cause the string to change.
 * The following keyboard shortcuts are supported:
   * Left Arrow - move IP one character left.